brillout/wildcard-api/docs/intro.template.md

    With other server frameworks
    </summary>

-   You can use Wildcard with any server framework:
+   Wildcard can be used with any server framework.
-   Reply HTTP requests made to `/wildcard/*` with the HTTP response body and status code returned by `const {body, statusCode} = await getApiResponse({method, url, headers});` where `method`, `url`, and `headers` are the HTTP request method, URL, and headers.
+   Just make sure to reply any HTTP request made to `/wildcard/*` with an HTTP response with the HTTP body and status code returned by `const {body, statusCode} = await getApiResponse({method, url, headers});` where `method`, `url`, and `headers` are the HTTP request method, URL, and headers.
    </details>

-2. Functions you define
-   in Node.js on
+2. You can then define functions in Node.js on `require('wildcard-api').endpoints`...
-   `require('wildcard-api').endpoints`...